 Is there a look back period for VA Pension qualification?

 Yes.
 As of October 18, 2018, the VA will apply a 36-month look back period.
 For more details on how the VA lookback period gift penalty is calculated click on the above link.

 How the VA pension benefit interacts with Medicaid planning

-If Veteran is single, the maximum benefit is the Medicaid personal needs allowance.
-Need to be careful because, while VA benefits are not countable for Medicaid planning purposes, it is countable when calculating the patient’s required contribution to cost of care.
-So generally, if a Veteran needs home-health care or Assisted Living Facility care, it makes sense to apply for VA pension / aid & attendance benefits (there are often waiting lists for the Medicaid home-health care benefit.
+Need to be careful because, while a portion of VA benefits are not countable for Medicaid planning purposes, they are countable when calculating the patient’s required contribution to cost of care.
+So generally, if a Veteran needs home-health care or Assisted Living Facility care, it makes sense to apply for VA pension / aid & attendance benefits (there are often waiting lists for the Medicaid home-health care benefit).
 If the Veteran requires skilled nursing care, they might forego applying for the VA benefits and only apply for Medicaid.
 The VA pension benefit income by itself, and when combined with social security income, is rarely enough to pay for the usually large nursing home bill.

 Also, the applicant’s marital status is important.
-A single person cannot receive both Medicaid skilled nursing home care and VA pension.
+A single person will not benefit from both the Medicaid skilled nursing home care program and VA pension.
 In contrast, when the applicant is married, one spouse can receive Aid & Attendance, while the other spouse receives Medicaid (so VA can help spouse pay for ALF or home health care, while veteran receives Medicaid to pay for nursing home).

 VA benefits are also not subject to estate recovery.

 What do I need to bring to the VA attorney's office?

 - discharge paperwork (see the Elder Law Attorney Resource Section below for information on how to request military discharge records if not readily available)